RapHei/Handbook_CSS_TM/README.md

 ## Code
 Due to legal reasons, the repository cannot include the original text data from ProQuest.
 The raw text data is available under this [link](https://www.proquest.com/).

-Nevertheless, we provide the code necessary to reconstruct everything we have done, and, apply it to own use cases.
+Nevertheless, we provide the code necessary to reconstruct everything we have done, and, apply it to one's own cases.
 The code contains 2 scripts:

 * `Handbook_Preprocessing.R`: applies 12 different preprocessing steps as discussed in the chapter and shows how to run the respective STMs
-* `Handbook_Analyze_K.R`: derives the figures presented in the chapter
+* `Handbook_Analyze_K.R`: concerns the different analyses on the choice of K and the quality of topic models as discussed in the contribution